Face coverings during COVID-19

 You should always wash your hands before putting on your face covering.
 Avoid touching it while you are wearing it and if you accidently touch the front, wash your hands straight away.

 Make sure that the material fully covers your nose and mouth.
 You should check that it is tied securely and fits snugly against the side of your face.

 Keep your spare face coverings in a clean, waterproof bag (such as a ziplock bag).
 You should carry a similar bag for used face coverings.
 Label these bags clearly so that you do not mix them up.

 If you are a smoker, do not lift up your face covering to smoke.
 Instead, remove it completely and place it in your ‘used’ ziplock bag.

+When you are removing your face covering, use the strings at the back.
+Do not touch the front.
 If your face covering is disposable, throw it in a bin immediately after use.
 If it is re-usable, you should wash it in hot water (60 degrees or hotter) with detergent.